 SafeAssign is a plagiarism-detection tool (similar to Turnitin) which is supported by DoIT and available through your Blackboard course site.
 A tutorial on how to use SafeAssign is provided by Blackboard through the DoIT website.

-See also these DoIT pages for more information:
+See also this DoIT page for more information:

 DoIT also provides resources on SafeAssign for students: